Barbog/deja-website/pages/en/survival-guide.arriving-and-setting-up.md

 <span style="color:gold;">TIP:</span> Put your full focus on living in our village for the duration of the event.
 You have 51 weeks a year to live in the default world.

-- We encourage you to leave on Sunday, after MOOP lines are done.
+- We encourage you to leave on Tuesday, after MOOP lines are done.

   - IF we didn't already say it, take your garbage with you and dispose of it properly/